multiformats/multicodec/README.md

 ## Protocol Description - How does the protocol work?

 `multicodec` is a _self-describing multiformat_, it wraps other formats with a tiny bit of self-description.
-A multicodec identifier may either be a varint (in a byte string) or a symbol (in a text string).
+A multicodec identifier is a varint.

 A chunk of data identified by multicodec will look like this: